PvdBerg1998/hfml_data_preprocessor/README.md

 - Per file, per variable

 The `Settings.toml` template contains documentation explaining all possible options and details.

-Note that while most settings are checked for validity, it is currently not feasible to check specialisation targets.
-This means that you should take care when changing your output destinations if you are using specialisations.
+**Note that while most settings are checked for validity, it is currently not feasible to check specialisation targets.** This means that you should take care when changing your output destinations if you are using specialisations.

+---

-### Running
+## Running
-The tool is compiled from source, unlike Python scripts.
-This allows for much better runtime performance and optimisations.
-If one has obtained a compatible compiled binary, usage is simple:
+The tool is compiled to machine code from source, unlike Python scripts.
+This allows for much better runtime performance as it runs directly on your hardware, but complicates the installation a bit because a binary may not necessarily be compatible with your hardware.
+If one has already obtained a compatible compiled binary, usage is simple:

-    hfml_data_preprocessor <SETTINGS FILE>
+    hfml_data_preprocessor <SETTINGS FILE> [flags]

 The files listed in the given settings file are assumed to be present in the working directory.
 It is therefore recommended to add the tool to your path and execute it in the folder containing your data files.